fajibfaaz7/MarsRider/README.md

-# PlanetGame
+# MarsRider
-This is a Planet Game for Mobile
+This is a survival game